discohook/discohook/README.md

 ## Free?

 Discohook is free, but you are encouraged to [donate and get extra perks](https://discohook.app/donate)!
-And if that $4 didn't wipe out your wallet, consider also donating to [the original maintainer](https://patreon.com/vivifund).

 ## Meta